lobennett/openneuro_glmfitlins/statsmodel_specs/ds000102/group_flanker/README.md

 #### Voxelwise Variance (Standard Deviation)
 The **standard deviation** (or variance) image provides insights into the variability of model performance.In otherwords, across subjects, runs and/or sessions, how much variability there is in the models ability to explain the BOLD at a given voxel.
 /n#### Flagged Subjects
 The quality assessment pipeline evaluates volumetric data across multiple dimensions to identify problematic datasets.
-Subjects are flagged using a 10 percentile threshold.
+Subjects are flagged using:

-  - Dice similarity coefficient between subject r-squared maps and Target Space MNI152 mask falls below the 10th percentile
+  - Dice Estimate: Similarity coefficient between subject r-squared maps and Target Space MNI152 mask falls below .85
-  - The percentage of voxels outside of the target brain mask is greater than the 10th percentile
+  - Voxels Outside of Mask: Percentage of voxels outside of the target brain mask is greater than the .10% (liberal threshold due to liberal brain masks in fMRIPrep BOLD)

-The subjects flagged for flanker are: sub02_run2, sub03_run1, sub03_run2, sub05_run2, sub08_run1, sub08_run2, sub12_run2, sub16_run1, sub16_run2, sub21_run1, sub21_run2, sub26_run2
+The subjects flagged for flanker are: sub16_run1, sub16_run2

 The distribution for subjects and runs in flanker are below.